What Kind of Machine Learning do you really need?

 Similar to the recent explosion of personal assistant AI in the consumer market, the healthcare industry is seeing a particularly striking surge in apps that use NLP to give our devices and physicians a better understanding of our health.

 By using the previously mentioned entity recognition to extract structured data from a piece of text, and applying supervised learning classification algorithms to interpret the data’s meaning, chatbots can “understand” what the user wants to do while also collecting and storing the information they need to do it.
 In doing so, chatbots allow users to use the app by simply having a conversation, instead of filling out forms and selecting from dropdown menus.
-Examples of chatbots being used in healthcare abound, but it’s interesting to note that there has been a particularly striking uptick in use for the management of mental health, perhaps because of this more intimate interaction model.
+It’s interesting to note that there has been a particularly striking uptick in use for the management of mental health, perhaps because of this more intimate interaction model.

 XZEVN–a “well-being self-management” app–wants to give professionals a better understanding of their overall well being, and identify when and how to intervene.
 Topflight helped them do just that by developing a chatbot with them.
 The chatbot use information about a user’s mental state to recommend content from around the web to help manage their stress and bolster their decision making.
 By taking into account the user’s own stated goals, the chatbot also allows them improve their mental health according to their own needs.